 Rules about overtime averaging

-Your employer must post their application and the Ministry’s approval where workers can see them.
-But before they can go ahead with averaging, they need your agreement.
+Before your employer can go ahead with averaging, they need your agreement.

 An agreement to “average” overtime must also: